kuanrongchan/date-to-gene-converter/README.md

 Note that users can also directly download all the files within GitHub in the ZIP file format by pressing the "Code" dropdown widget to run the program locally.

-You may also access the files from Zenodo [![DOI](https://zenodo.org/badge/431391415.svg)](https://zenodo.org/badge/latestdoi/431391415)
+You may also access the files directly from Zenodo [![DOI](https://zenodo.org/badge/431391415.svg)](https://zenodo.org/badge/latestdoi/431391415)

 # Credits